kelbert2/JavaNuggets/Notes.md

 |Cubesort|O(n)|O(n log n)|O(n log n)|O(n)|
 |Shell Sort|O(n)|O((n log n)^2)|O((n log n)^2)|__O(1)__|

+### BubbleSort
+Start at the beginning of the array.
+Swap the first two elements if the first is greater than the second.
+Then move on to the next pair (third and fourth).
+Continue making sweeps of the entire array until it is sorted.

+For each pair, swap them

+Funtime Worst Case: O(n^2)

+Modified, at each pass, to check if the array is already sorted Best case: O(n) best

+Space: O(1)

+### Selection Sort
+Simple and inefficient.
+Linearly scan the array to find the smallest element and swap it with the front element.
+Then find the second smallest in the remaining array and continue.

+Runtime: O(n^2)

+Space: O(1)

+### Insertion sort
+Worst case if sorted in reverse order O(n^2)

 ### MergeSort
 Best to sort linked list with const extra space, best for very large number of elements that can’t fit in memory.